Niels-Be/node-bluez/README.md

 - Characteristic, Descriptor and Service properties where changed to functions
 - RawFdSocket was removed and replaced by [bluetooth-socket](https://github.com/waeco/node-bluetooth-socket) module
 - `Bluez.registerDummyAgent` was renamed to `Bluez.registerStaticKeyAgent` which takes a pin code as argument
+- `Bluez.getAllDevicesAddresses` was renamed to `Bluez.getAllDevicesProps` which returns all properties not only the address.

 ## API